 2. Use sharp razors for shaving (avoid blunt trauma) but avoid cutting trauma.
 Apply alcohol to the razor before/after use.
 Do not share razors.
 Use a moisturizer for skin after shaving.

-3. If you have dermatitides such as eczema, psoriasis, or others, make sure it is treated.
-You have a higher rate of colonization with Staph.
+3. If you have dermatitides such as eczema, psoriasis, or others, make sure you treat or control it.
+You have a higher rate of Staph colonization.

 4. Use antibiotics judiciously – you play an essential role in limited antibiotic use!

-5. If you develop a pimple, DON’T attempt to express it.
-When the process is deeper, the attempt may fail and lead to more inflammation which means more abscesses.
+5. If you develop a pimple, don’t attempt to empty it.
+When the process is more profound, the attempt may fail and lead to more inflammation which means more abscesses.
 Most people I see that require an incision and drainage have admitted to having attempted too vigorously to express a furuncle.

 6. Use NSAIDs and Steroids judiciously.

-7. Keep your skin well lubricated with humectants, as drying can promote skin and dermatitis/eczema breaks.
+7. Keep your skin well moisturized, as drying can promote skin and dermatitis/eczema breaks.
 Plan on applying skin creams after you have dried yourself from your shower/bath.

 8. Move your body around.
 Sitting on your butt, kneeling, or leaning on your elbows too long promotes skin changes that can lead to breaks in the skin in these areas.
 For this reason, I see many MRSA abscesses in paraplegics/quadriplegics or others that have limited motion.